Anikalp1/Sorting_Visualizer/README.md

 # Sorting Visualizer

 Sorting Visualizer is a web application that helps users visualize and understand various sorting algorithms.
-It represents the following sorting algorithms: Bubble Sort, Insertion Sort, Selection Sort, Quick Sort, and Heap Sort.
+It represents the following sorting algorithms: Bubble Sort, Insertion Sort, Selection Sort, Quick Sort, Heap Sort and Bogo Sort.
 The visualizer provides an interactive and educational experience to see how different algorithms sort an array.

 ## Table and Contents